anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter03.rst

    Network Fabric - Physical

-:numref:`Network Fabric - Physical` shows a physical network layout where each physical server is dual homed to TOR (Leaf/Access) switches with redundant (2x) connections.
+The figure above shows a physical network layout where each physical server is dual homed to TOR (Leaf/Access) switches with redundant (2x) connections.
 The Leaf switches are dual homed with redundant connections to spines.